-Award winning Woodclose Park is well laid out in an area of outstanding natural beauty just ten minutes from the historic market town of Kirkby Lonsdale in the Yorkshire Dales National Park and just a short drive to the UNESCO World Heritage Site, The Lake District National Park.
+Award winning Woodclose Park is well laid out in an area of natural beauty just ten minutes from the historic market town of Kirkby Lonsdale in the Yorkshire Dales National Park and just a short drive to the UNESCO World Heritage Site, The Lake District National Park.
 Woodclose Park is set within nine acres, the outlying fields provide habitats for a rich variety of animals, birds, flora and fauna.
-This is a tranquil area providing a very special location for dog friendly holidays with a number of serviced hard-standing touring pitches, a variety of Glamping Pods and a self catering holiday flat .
-Woodclose Park also has an exclusive holiday home and lodge development if you wish to stay a little longer.
-Walking, Cycling, Golf and Fishing on the doorstep and a just a short walk to award winning restaurants, pubs and tea rooms in Kirkby Lonsdale.
+This is a tranquil area providing a very special location for dog friendly holidays with a number of serviced hard-standing touring pitches, a variety of Glamping Pods and a self-catering holiday flat.
+Woodclose Park also has an exclusive Holiday Home and lodge development if you wish to stay a little longer.
+Walking, cycling, golf and fishing are on the doorstep and just a short walk to award winning restaurants, pubs and tea rooms in Kirkby Lonsdale.

 It is not hard to see why this landscape has inspired famous writers and artists with its cluster of speciality shops, 17th and 18th century Inns, a fine Norman Church as well as the famous Devil’s Bridge.